 It is important to note that provision is made for both legacy OPOS CO/SO’s software code and new .NET base class dependent software code to be used.
 However, the full rich features of a .NET based service cannot be expected using an OPOS legacy service object scenario.
 It is fully expected that over time, full-featured .NET enabled devices with full featured .NET designed services will become the preferred implementation for .NET POS applications.

 Like OPOS Controls, .NET SO base classes expose properties, methods, and events to a containing Application.
 The Service Object is a class that implements a device class interface defined by POS for .NET.
-The Microsoft supplied interfaces provide the class interfaces that serve as the basis for the Applications to interact with a POS peripheral device through the use of properties, methods, and events as defined by the UnifiedPOS standard.
+The Microsoft supplied interfaces provide the class interfaces that serve as the basis for the Applications to interact with a POS peripheral device using properties, methods, and events as defined by the UnifiedPOS standard.
 Responses are given to the application through method return values and parameters, properties, and events.

 POS for .NET Definitions